 This is where locals go for the best drinks and outside sports watching along the river.
 We tried other places along the river, such as Loco Cafe, but we were not pleased with our experience.

-Top Must See Locations
+Top Must See Attractions

 There are about 10 main sites to see while in Niš.
 If you want to experience them all on foot, you’ll need two days to visit.
-If you use local buses, costing from 60-80 ($0.50-0.70) Dinar per trip, you’ll probably see all the main attractions in a day.
+If you use local buses, costing from 60-80 ($0.50-0.70) Dinar per trip, you’ll probably see all the main attractions in one day.
 We toured on foot, and although it was a lot of walking, it was always on pleasant sidewalks or footpaths.
 Although some websites claim otherwise, signage is excellent and in English.
-In this post, we’ll briefly share why we enjoyed each site.
+In this post, we’ll briefly share why we enjoyed each attraction.
 You’ll want to learn and discover more on your own.

 The Tvrdava Fortress